 Kinfo uses best-in-class solutions for all technology, software and infrastructure used to link brokers with the kinfo platform.
 Plaid which is the worlds biggest aggregation provider is trusted by thousands of personal finance and investing apps.
 Tradeit is not as large as Plaid but still a well known and trusted provider of secure communication between apps and brokers.
 Plaid is currently owned by Visa and Tradeit is owned by Tradingview.

 By using Plaid and Tradeit kinfo is required to follow certain specifications to achieve a high level of security.
 The most important of these are:

-- Kinfo never see, store or have access to your credentials
+- Kinfo NEVER see, store or have access to your real broker credentials

 - All communication between the app, kinfo, Plaid, Tradeit and the broker uses bank-level 256-bit encryption